 Ray.MediaQuery

-Ray.MediaQuery generates and injects query execution objects from interfaces for querying external media such as databases and Web APIs.
+Ray.MediaQuery generates and injects query execution objects from database query interfaces.

 • Clarifies the boundary between domain layer and infrastructure layer.